uniswap-python/uniswap-python/README.md

 ```

 ## Ownership Disclosure

 *  I own some BAT and DAI tokens that are seen in the examples above.
 These tokens are used only for example purposes and are not meant to be an endorsement.
 I am not affiliated with BAT, Brave, Basic Attention Token, Brave Browser, DAI, Maker, MakerDAO, or any subsidiaries.

 ## Changelog

+_0.4.1_

+* Update changelog for PyPi and clean up.

+_0.4.0_

+_A huge thank you [Erik Bjäreholt](https://github.com/ErikBjare) for adding Uniswap V2 support, as well as all changes in this version!_

+* Added support for Uniswap v2
+* Handle arbitrary tokens (by address) using the factory contract
+* Switched from setup.py to pyproject.toml/poetry
+* Switched from Travis to GitHub Actions
+* For CI to work in your repo, you need to set the secret MAINNET_PROVIDER.
+I use Infura.
+* Running tests on a local fork of mainnet using ganache-cli (started as a fixture)
+* Fixed tests for make_trade and make_trade_output
+* Added type annotations to the entire codebase and check them with mypy in CI
+* Formatted entire codebase with black
+* Moved stuff around such that the basic import becomes from uniswap import Uniswap (instead of from uniswap.uniswap import UniswapWrapper)
+* Fixed misc bugs

 _0.3.3_
 *  Provide token inputs as addresses instead of names